anshulgammy/bumbler/usecases/spring-reactive/spring-reactive-crud-rest-apis/Readme.md

 * The original package name 'dev.bumbler.spring-reactive-rest-api' is invalid and this project uses 'dev.bumbler.springreactiverestapi' instead.

 # Getting Started
+This repository contains Restful APIs developed in Reactive Way, using Spring WebFlux and ReactiveMongoRepository.

 ### Reference Documentation
 For further reference, please consider the following sections: